Downtown Revitalization - Development and New Parkades

 Library Parkade Expansion

-Construction will start in the fall of 2014, with completion in early 2016.
+Construction will start in the early 2015, with completion in 2016.
 The parkade will stay open during construction for short term and monthly parking pass holders.

 Other Surface Parking Changes in the Area